 Through our “Wildlife Tomorrow” program, the Saskatchewan Wildlife Federation is working with landowners to save wildlife habitat in our province.

 Purpose The purpose of the program is to preserve habitat in its natural state for all species of wildlife, and to recognize the landowners that support this conservation effort by setting aside a few acres of their land for wildlife use.
-Without the landowner preserving habitat on his own land, many species of wildlife will be lost.
-Through private stewardship programs, such as Wildlife Tomorrow, many thousands of acres of habitat are preserved and hundreds of landowners are recognized.
-Recognition and a pat-on-the-back goes a long way to ensuring a tomorrow for our cherished wildlife resources.
+Without landowners preserving habitat, many species of wildlife will be lost.
+Through private stewardship programs such as Wildlife Tomorrow, many thousands of acres of habitat are preserved and hundreds of landowners are recognized.
+Recognition goes a long way to ensuring a tomorrow for our cherished wildlife resources.